 Accredited by the Council on Rehabilitation Education (CORE), the rehabilitation counseling track will prepare you for a career in the rapidly growing field of rehabilitation counseling.
-The program is also designed as a predoctoral study program in Counseling Psychology.
+This program is designed to prepare you for certification as a rehabilitation counselor.

 The program requires you to earn a minimum of 48 credit hours from courses in counseling and educational psychology.
+If you complete the 48-hour program you will be eligible for certification as a rehabilitation counselor.
 Students may choose to complete additional courses in order to be eligible for licensing as a mental health counselor in the state of Indiana.

 The National Rehabilitation Association (NRA) is the site to find membership information, legal and advocacy information, and career resources.
 The American Counseling Association (ACA) is the site to find membership information, resources for counselors and students, and recent publications.

 Financial Aid: RSA Training Grant

 Training scholarships are now available to graduate students in the BSU Rehabilitation Counseling program through a grant from the U.S. Department of Education, Rehabilitation Services Administration (RSA).
 This grant provides scholarships for rehabilitation counseling students interested in serving clients with disabilities who are from under-represented populations.
 The RSA scholarship pays for the recipient’s tuition and provides a modest stipend each semester that the scholarship is held.

 Students interested in applying for a RSA scholarship should contact Dr. Molly Tschopp, at email@example.com or 765-285-8040.